 Place your signature anywhere on a PDF.
 Choose from a typewritten or hand-drawn appearance, or import an image of your signature.
 Choose Sign > Place Signature.

-Send documents for signature approval with the Adobe Sign online subscription service.
+Send documents for signature approval with the Adobe Acrobat Sign Solutions.
 Easily keep track of the signing process.
-Recipients can sign without downloading a plug-in or creating an Adobe Sign account.
+Recipients can sign without downloading a plug-in or creating an Acrobat Sign account.

 Embed long-term validation information automatically when using certificate signatures.
 Use certificate signatures that support elliptic curve cryptography (ECC) based credentials.